c3foc/hagrid/README.md

 #### Production

 Make sure to adjust the following settings in a `.env` file for use in production.
-See `.env.example` for a template.
+See `.env.example` for a template and https://django-environ.readthedocs.io/en/latest/index.html for documentation on value syntax.

 * `ALLOWED_HOSTS`
 * `DEBUG` (should be `False`)